ibrahimkakbar/ibrahimkakbar.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first year Master's student in UC San Diego Electrical and Engineering Department.
+I am currently a first year M.S. student in UC San Diego's Electrical and Engineering Department.
 I am concentrating on Intelligent Systems, Robotics, and Control with a more direct interest in motion planning, robust control, and optimization. **More to come...**